openshift-labs/learn-katacoda/intro-openshift/deploying-python/07-triggering-a-new-build.md

 build "blog-3" started
 ```

-The result of supply this option is that the contents of the current working directory will be packaged up and uploaded to OpenShift, with it being used as the source code for the build, rather than the source code being pulled down from the hosted Git repository.
+The result of supplying this option is that the contents of the current working directory will be packaged up and uploaded to OpenShift, with it being used as the source code for the build, rather than the source code being pulled down from the hosted Git repository.

-You can track the progress of the build using ``oc logs --follow`` or ``oc get builds --watch``.
+As before, you can track the progress of the build using ``oc logs --follow`` or ``oc get builds --watch``.
 A further way you can monitor changes happening in the project, in this case by looking at the running pods in the project, is to run the command:

 ``oc get pods --watch``{{execute}}

+This will result in output similar to:

 ```
 NAME           READY     STATUS      RESTARTS   AGE